 The second was working for - how shall we say this - a 'very achievement oriented' manager.
 This was an environment of deliver 80:20 work at a high volume, today - or else.
 I saw so many people go into meetings with this manager, and walk out with an envelope in hand - never to been seen again - because they weren't delivering at the desired quality or pace.
-This is where my 'deliver at all costs' mindset developed - and it's taken some deliberate reflection and reprogramming to reset this mindset.
+This is where my 'deliver at all costs' mindset developed - and it's taken some deliberate reflection and reprogramming to reset this unresourceful mindset and way of working.